Egypt's Islamists aim to build on constitution vote

 RIGHTS GROUPS

 Rights groups reported abuses such as polling stations opening late, officials telling people how to vote, and bribery.
-They also criticised widespread religious campaigning that portrayed "No" voters as heretics.
+They also criticized widespread religious campaigning that portrayed "No" voters as heretics.

-A joint statement by seven human rights groups urged the referendum's organisers "to avoid these mistakes in the second stage of the referendum and to restage the first phase".
+A joint statement by seven human rights groups urged the referendum's organizers "to avoid these mistakes in the second stage of the referendum and to restage the first phase".

 Mursi and his backers say the constitution is vital to move Egypt's democratic transition forward.
 Opponents say it is too Islamist and ignores the rights of minorities, including the Christians who make up 10 percent of the population.